Elisa Bragg, Somatic Psychotherapist, SE, EMDR Practitioner

 I am an accredited Triple P (Positive Parenting Programme) facilitator and provide one to one Group and Teen Programmes for individuals or groups in the Private and Public sector.

-I have spent several years being a Foster Carer for Barnet Council and have a wealth of experience raising a child in ‘the care system’ along with Social Services as the Corporate Parent.
+I am a trained Foster Carer for Barnet Council and have a wealth of experience raising a child in ‘the care system’ along with Social Services as the Corporate Parent.

 Accredited register membership